Part 3 - Keeping Pace with Societal Change 1975 - Now

 The mid to late 70s was a time of many ‘firsts’ for women.
 In 1976 the first mounted officer was appointed (Merryn Bojcun), unpaid maternity leave (12 months) is introduced into the Police Award in 1977, the first female country traffic officer (Gillian Jones) in 1978, and the first female police officer of the year (Jenny Leete) in 1983 – which is the same year the first married female (Marie Bennetts) is inducted as a recruit.

-By 1988 a total of 450 females had been employed by WA Police.
+By 1988 a total of 450 females had been employed by the WA Police Force.
 Of these, 404 were police officers and 46 were police staff.
 Female police staff became a rapidly expanding part of the workforce in the ensuing years, with women consistently occupying 63% of all available positions since 2000, including many at senior levels.

-Currently, the next highest representation of women in WA Police is as Police Auxiliary Officers at around 42%.
+Currently, the next highest representation of women in the WA Police Force is as Police Auxiliary Officers at around 42%.

 References (for all parts of Our stories):